open-mmlab/mmtracking/docs/en/migration.md

-Compared with the 0.xx version of MMTracking, the latest 1.x series MMTracking has some importrant modification.
+Compared with the 0.xx series of MMTracking, the latest 1.x version of MMTracking has some importrant modifications.

 ## Configs